You can also browse the topics below to find what you are looking for. Or submit your question here…

 As the rest of the world was going on its own journey, Abraham followed God and his people were blessed and under the covenant of God.
 The Old Testament records the journey of ‘Israel’ (Abrahams people also known as Jews) and God’s directions for them as they went.

 However, this was not God’s original plan for only a ‘select few’ to be walking in his will.
 And, as a merciful and loving God, he desired that ALL would follow.
-So he sent Jesus Christ to fulfil the old covenant requirements and thus bring in a new covenant; much the same as the old, but open for all people not just Jews.
+So he sent Jesus Christ to fulfill the old covenant requirements and thus bring in a new covenant; much the same as the old, but open for all people not just Jews.

 Being that we are righteous in Christ, we get the blessings for being righteous and as we accept what he did, non of the curses will come on us (Galatians 3:10-14).